Ferdinand David (musician): Biography

 David worked closely with Mendelssohn, providing technical advice during the preparation of the latter's Violin Concerto in E minor.
 He was also the soloist in the premiere of the work in 1845, and, with Clara Schumann, played the official premiere of Schumann's first violin sonata in Leipzig in March 1852.

 After Mendelssohn's sudden death, David was assigned Kapellmeister of the Gewandhaus Orchestra, a duty he fulfilled 1841–1842 and 1852–1854.

 He died suddenly in 1873, aged 63, while on a mountain excursion with his children, near Klosters in the Graubünden (Grisons) area of Switzerland.

 Compositions

 David's own compositions number about 50 opuses.
 They include 12 "theme and variations" pieces for violin and orchestra, five violin concertos, a string sextet, concertinos for violin, bassoon, clarinet, trombone and orchestra, and a number of lieder.
 Supposedly he also wrote two symphonies and an opera (Hans Wacht, 1852), but these seem not to have been preserved.

 David's most played piece today is his Concertino for Trombone and Orchestra, Op.
-4. This piece is very often used as the obligatory piece for trombonists auditioning for symphony orchestras around the world.
+4. The first movement of this piece is very often used as the obligatory piece for tenor trombonists auditioning for symphony orchestras around the world.